movetokube/postgres-operator/README.md

 | `.Database` | Referenced database name |
 | `.Password` | Generated role password  |

-### Contribution

-You can contribute to this project by opening a PR to merge to `master`, or one of the `vX.X.X` branches.

-#### Branching

-`master` branch contains the latest source code with all the features. `vX.X.X` contains code for the specific major versions. i.e. `v0.4.x` contains the latest code for 0.4 version of the operator.
-See compatibility matrix below.

-#### Tests

-Please write tests and fix any broken tests before you open a PR.
-Tests should cover at least 80% of your code.

-#### e2e-tests

-End-to-end tests are implemented using [kuttl](https://kuttl.dev/), a Kubernetes test framework.
-To execute these tests locally, first install kuttl on your system, then run the command `make e2e` from the project root directory.

 ### Compatibility

 Postgres operator uses Operator SDK, which uses kubernetes client.
 Kubernetes client compatibility with Kubernetes cluster